EAZITECH1/Customer-support-agent-memory-prompt/README.md

-# Walrus Memory Support Agent
+# Customer support agent prompt

 A customer-support agent prompt whose knowledge lives on **Walrus**, not inside a support platform or a model provider.
 Every issue the agent resolves becomes a durable, structured memory the company owns — and it stays useful when the model, the platform, or the client changes.